cyberbebebe/cs2-profit-checker/README.md

 - 📈 **Profit Reports (Standard):** Generates a clean, formatted .xlsx file detailing your trades.
 Includes a "Profit" column, calculated percentages, and auto-filters for easy sorting by Profit ($), Profit (%), Sell Income, or Date.
 (Note: Profit reports support USD only.
 Rows where profit is calculated as 0 require manual review).
 - 🏛️ **pre-Tax Reports (Accounting):** Generates a specialized .xlsx file structured for real legal tax processes.
 It supports over 20+ fiat currencies (USD, EUR, PLN, etc.) and includes a current-moment 'Stocktaking' sheet (requires manual adjustment for items where a buy transaction wasn't found)

-> **Important Data Notes:** Both Profit and Tax-ready reports use `created_at` timestamps (the exact moment of the trade), rather than post-pending/settlement dates, strictly following standard accounting principles.
+> **Important Data Notes:** Both Profit and pre-Tax reports use `created_at` timestamps (the exact moment of the trade), rather than post-pending/settlement dates, strictly following standard accounting principles.
 Currency exchange rates are dynamically fetched using the Frankfurter API (and NBP for PLN) and perfectly align with official ECB rates.

 ## 📦 Setup / Installation